How to become a Chinese Translator?

 One doesn’t need expert knowledge or a thorough background in the field to understand.
 Any professional translator can handle the work.

-The text may still have some dialects, slang, and technical terms.
+The text may still contain dialect, slang, and technical terms.
 Still, most people can understand it with little extra effort and research.

 This category includes standard business information, such as product and service details.
 Non-technical reports, social media, and website content also fall under this category.